MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-your-upgrade-from-office-365-proplus-2013-to-2016.md

 <a name="BKMK_VisioProject"> </a>
 ### Visio and Project versions that can be installed on the same computer with Office 365 ProPlus

-You can't have a volume licensed version of Visio 2016 or Project 2016 installed on the same computer as the Office 2016 version of Office 365 ProPlus.

-Also, if there is a 2013 version of Visio Pro for Office 365 or Project Online Desktop Client installed on the computer when you upgrade Office 365 ProPlus to the Office 2016 version, those versions of Visio and Project are removed from the computer.
+If there is a 2013 version of Visio Pro for Office 365 or Project Online Desktop Client installed on the computer when you upgrade Office 365 ProPlus to the Office 2016 version, those versions of Visio and Project are removed from the computer.
 You won't be able to reinstall them after the Office 365 ProPlus installation finishes.
 However, you can install the 2016 versions of Visio Pro for Office 365 and Project Online Desktop Client on the same computer with the Office 2016 version of Office 365 ProPlus.

+If you have a volume licensed version of Visio 2016 or Project 2016 that uses the Windows Installer (MSI) installation technology, that version can't be installed on the same computer as the Office 2016 version of Office 365 ProPlus, which uses the Click-to-Run installation technology.
+But, you can use the Office Deployment Tool to install a volume licensed version of Visio 2016 or Project 2016 that uses the Click-to-Run installation technology.
+For more information, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

 > [!IMPORTANT]
 > If you have a volume licensed version of Visio 2013 or Project 2013 installed on the computer, it won't be removed from the computer during the upgrade of Office 365 ProPlus.
 You can continue to use the volume licensed version of Visio 2013 or Project 2013 on the computer with the Office 2016 version of Office 365 ProPlus.